 - Integrity Coach Lines: Coach travel on this hop-on, hop-off service between Perth and Broome is running for locals and tourists.
 Anyone travelling to Bidyadanga Community must have approval to enter prior to booking.

 - Transwa: All coach services are still running.
 Transwa services Perth, East Perth, Geraldton, Kalbarri, Meetkatharra, Albany, Gnowangerup, Katanning, Esperance, Hopetoun, Augusta, Pemberton and Boyup Brook.

 - TransRegional: Running as normal.
 TransRegional buses operate in Albany, Broome, Bunbury, Busselton/Dunsborough, Carnarvon, Collie, Esperance, Geraldton, Kalgoorlie, Karratha/Roebourne, Kununurra, Manjimup, Narrogin and Port Hedland.

 - Greyhound: Services from Broome to Darwin, Fitzroy Crossing and Halls Creek are operating.
-However, if you're crossing the border into the Northern Territory, you may be required to self-isolate, unless you're exempt.
-When returning to Western Australia, you must have sought exemption prior to travel and self-isolate upon your return.
+If you're crossing the border in the Northern Territory you will have to seek exemption to return to Western Australia and self-isolate at home.